-It’s a tall order to use lines of code to measure a developer’s impact.
+There are tons of factors that inflate or diminish a dev's code line count, making it a tall order to use lines of code to measure a developer’s impact.
 Our data suggests that about 95% of all changed lines are noise from the standpoint of whether they result in a lasting impact to the code base.
 But we’ve determined it can be done -- with sufficient flexibility and attention to detail.

 It took our team about 30 months of concerted pre-launch effort to build the system of checks and balances that digests all of the factors involved in coding, and consolidates them into a single metric.

 We call this metric Line Impact, and we believe that it’s the most accurate and comprehensive solution for teams who want to quantify the impact being made over time by their development team.

 Much of our development time has gone toward fine tuning our tools so that individual teams can adjust the scalars we apply to lines in different code categories, file types, and so on.
 We’ve worked hard to ensure that our default values are sensible for general use cases – this isn’t a tool you’ll need to spend hours configuring before you begin to draw profound insights.
 But we also appreciate that reasonable CTOs can come to very different conclusions of how much impact is made by writing a test, writing a line of CSS, or updating a file annotation.

 Although Line Impact isn't the One Ring to rule them all, it does offer us unprecedented clarity to identify developers who:

 - • Make a high volume of contributions